blues/app-accelerators/34-cellular-modbus-client/README.md

 1. Assemble Notecard and Notecarrier as described in the [Notecard Quickstart](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-f/).
 1. Plug the Swan into the Notecarrier, aligning the Swan's male headers with the Notecarrier's female headers.
 1. Flip the DIP switch labeled DFU away from ON so it's off.
 This is required to communicate with the RS-485 transceiver breakout.
-1. Make the following connections between the RS-485 transceiver breakout and the Notecarrier using the loose ends of the male to male headers (the breakout pins are labeled on the backside of the board):
+1. Make the following connections between the RS-485 transceiver breakout and the Notecarrier using the loose ends of the male-to-male headers (the breakout pins are labeled on the backside of the board):
     | Breakout | Notecarrier |
     | ---------| ------------|
     | 3-5V     | F_3V3       |